Second Boer War: Roberts relieves the sieges

 Roberts launched his main attack on 10 February 1900 and although hampered by a long supply route, managed to outflank the Boers defending Magersfontein.
-On 14 February, a cavalry division under Major General John French launched a major attack to relieve Kimberley.
+On 14 February, a cavalry division under French launched a major attack to relieve Kimberley.
 Although encountering severe fire, a massed cavalry charge split the Boer defences on 15 February, opening the way for French to enter Kimberley that evening, ending its 124 days' siege.

 Meanwhile, Roberts pursued Piet Cronjé's 7,000-strong force, which had abandoned Magersfontein to head for Bloemfontein.
-General French's cavalry was ordered to assist in the pursuit by embarking on an epic 50 km drive towards Paardeberg where Cronjé was attempting to cross the Modder River.
-At the Battle of Paardeberg from 18 to 27 February, Roberts then surrounded General Piet Cronjé's retreating Boer army.
-On 17 February, a pincer movement involving both French's cavalry and the main British force attempted to take the entrenched position, but the frontal attacks were uncoordinated and so were repulsed by the Boers.
+French's cavalry was ordered to assist in the pursuit by embarking on an epic 50 km drive towards Paardeberg where Cronjé was attempting to cross the Modder River.
+At the Battle of Paardeberg from 18 to 27 February, Roberts then surrounded Cronjé's retreating Boer army.
+On 17 February, a pincer movement involving French's cavalry and the main British force attempted to take the entrenched position, but the frontal attacks were uncoordinated and so repulsed by the Boers.
 Finally, Roberts resorted to bombarding Cronjé into submission.
 It took ten days, and when the British troops used the polluted Modder River as water supply, typhoid killed many troops.
-General Cronjé was forced to surrender at Surrender Hill with 4,000 men.
+General Cronjé was finally forced to surrender at the Battle of Paardeberg with 4,000 men.

 In Natal, the Battle of the Tugela Heights, which started on 14 February was Buller's fourth attempt to relieve Ladysmith.
 The losses Buller's troops had sustained convinced Buller to adopt Boer tactics "in the firing line—to advance in small rushes, covered by rifle fire from behind; to use the tactical support of artillery; and above all, to use the ground, making rock and earth work for them as it did for the enemy."
 Despite reinforcements his progress was painfully slow against stiff opposition.
-However, on 26 February, after much deliberation, Buller used all his forces in one all-out attack for the first time and at last succeeded in forcing a crossing of the Tugela to defeat Botha's outnumbered forces north of Colenso.
+However, on 26 February, after much deliberation, Buller used all his forces in one all-out attack for the first time and succeeded in forcing a crossing of the Tugela to defeat Botha's outnumbered forces north of Colenso.
 After a siege lasting 118 days, the Relief of Ladysmith was effected, the day after Cronjé surrendered, but at a total cost of 7,000 British casualties.
 Buller's troops marched into Ladysmith on 28 February.

-After a succession of defeats, the Boers realised that against such overwhelming numbers of troops, they had little chance of defeating the British and so became demoralised.
+After a succession of defeats, the Boers realised that against such overwhelming numbers of troops, they had little chance and became demoralised.
 Roberts then advanced into the Orange Free State from the west, putting the Boers to flight at the Battle of Poplar Grove and capturing Bloemfontein, the capital, unopposed on 13 March with the Boer defenders escaping and scattering.
 Meanwhile, he detached a small force to relieve Baden-Powell.
 The Relief of Mafeking on 18 May 1900 provoked riotous celebrations in Britain, the origin of the Edwardian slang word "mafficking".
 On 28 May, the Orange Free State was annexed and renamed the Orange River Colony.